 Setting Timeouts for Blob Service Operations

-Each call to a Blob service API can include a timeout interval, which is used in two different ways.
+A call to a Blob service API can include a server timeout interval, specified in the

 The following operations implement exceptions to the standard 30 second timeout interval: